Vet Minute: Puppy Weight GainLast updated: May 27, 2021

 Dr. Greer: Yes, there is a really important bit of information here on weight gain.
-We use to say that puppies could loose up to 10% of their body weight in the first few days and still be safe.
+We use to say that puppies could lose up to 10% of their body weight in the first few days and still be safe.
 We now know that if they exceed more than 4% of their body weight it does puts them at increased risk.
 So we want to make sure that puppies don't loose too much and start gaining pretty rapidly after birth.
 A typical puppy should gain 1 to 2 grams per day per pound of anticipated adult body weight using the parents body weight to calculate that.

 Shelley: And you mentioned for the final body weight to use the parents as a guideline for how much the puppy is expected to weigh as an adult.

 Dr. Greer: That's correct.
 So a female may weigh more what her mom weighs.
 A male puppy may weigh more what dad weighs.
 So that gives you some sort of idea of what you should use as a calculation.

 Shelley:That's very helpful.
 What are your tips for how for getting the most accurate weight on a puppy?